Codex Sassoon 1053: History and provenance

 In the first centuries of its existence, the book switched hands throughout the Middle East, passed along from owner Khalaf ben Abraham to Isaac ben Ezekiel al-Attar, and then to his sons Ezekiel and Maimon.
 In the 13th century, it was dedicated to a synagogue in Makisin, now present day Markada (مَرْكَدَة), in Al-Hasakah Governorate, Syria.
-After destruction of the synagogue, the codex was owned by Salama ibn Abi al-Fakhr as the synagogue awaited reconstruction, which never happened.
+After destruction of the synagogue, either by the Mongols later in the 13th Century or by the Timurids at the start of the 15th Century, the codex was owned by Salama ibn Abi al-Fakhr as the synagogue awaited reconstruction, which never happened.

 Public re-emergence

-600 years later, the codex resurfaced when David Solomon Sassoon purchased it for £350 in 1929 and added his bookplate to the inner binding of the manuscript.
+Six hundred years later, the codex resurfaced when David Solomon Sassoon purchased it from an owner who lived in current day Ankara, Turkey, for £350 in 1929 and added his bookplate to the inner binding of the manuscript.
 Though known to scholars in the 20th century, the book stayed under private ownership.
 It was owned by D.S.
 Sassoon's descendants until 1978, when they sold it to the British Rail Pension Fund through Sotheby's Zurich.
 S1 was exhibited just once, in 1982 at the British Museum.
 The manuscript was auctioned again through Sotheby's on December 5, 1989, when it sold to a dealer for £2,035,000, who sold it to investor Jacqui Safra that same year.

-Safra will sell it through Sotheby's on May 16, 2023, with an lot estimate between $30–50 million, with public display in London, ANU - Museum of the Jewish People in Tel Aviv, Dallas, Los Angeles, and New York City.
+It was sold at Sotheby's in New York in May 2023, for $38.1 million.
+The codex was on display prior to auction in London, ANU - Museum of the Jewish People in Tel Aviv, Bridwell Library at Southern Methodist University in Dallas, Los Angeles, and New York City.
+It was purchased by the American Friends of ANU — Museum of the Jewish People in Tel Aviv with the aid of a donation from Alfred H. Moses.
+This marks it as the fourth most expensive book and manuscript ever sold.